oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/01-pv-path.md

-## Configuring PV Path
+## Configuring the PV Path
-In this sample we need to create three PersistentVolumes (PV) and PersistentVolumeClaims(PVC) to store data for MySQL, Prometheus, and Grafana.
-See the yaml files for the three PVs/PVCs.
+In this sample we need to create three Persistent Volumes (PV) and Persistent Volume Claims (PVC) to store data for MySQL, Prometheus, and Grafana.
+See the YAML files for the three PVs/PVCs.
 - [PV and PVC for MYSQL server](../mysql/persistence.yaml).
 - [PV and PVC for Prometheus server](../prometheus/persistence.yaml).
 - [PV and PVC for Grafana server](../grafana/persistence.yaml).

-> **Note**: To simply the configuration, we use `hostPath` PV that can only work in a single-node k8s cluster so it's only for demonstration purpose.
-In production environment you need to change to use more sophisticated PV type like NFS, iSCSI.
-See detail in [k8s PV doc](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes).
+> **Note**: To simply the configuration, we use `hostPath` PV that can only work in a single-node Kubernetes cluster so it's for demonstration purposes only.
+In a production environment, you would need to use a more sophisticated PV type like NFS, iSCSI.
+For more details, see the Kubernetes [Types of Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes) document.

-To simplify the configuration and management the three PVs will share the same root path.
+To simplify configuration and management, the three PVs will share the same root path.
 Prepare a host folder as the root path of the PVs.

-Create a new folder in the host machine and set `PV_ROOT` env.
+Create a new folder in the host machine and set the `PV_ROOT` env.
 ```
 mkdir <someDIR>
 export PV_ROOT=<someDIR>
 ```

-Then use the following commands to auto update the path values in the pv&pvc yamls.
+Then use the following commands to auto-update the path values in the PV and PVC YAML files.

 ```
 sed -i 's@%PV_ROOT%@'"$PV_ROOT"'@' mysql/persistence.yaml
 sed -i 's@%PV_ROOT%@'"$PV_ROOT"'@' prometheus/persistence.yaml